usedUsername1/pioneer/README.md

 migrations, we still had some problems since these are unavoidable when it comes about firewall migrations.
 However, very few of the problems were caused by the migrated firewall policies.

 <p>I made this code public since I don't want to work on it anymore, as I found more interesting things to do.
+Unfortunately, I didn't
+get to create any UML diagrams or to document every function of the code.
+However, the code is filled with many comments and docstrings making navigation through it pretty easy.
-If you think this code can help you or if you want to finish my idea, you're free to do whatever you want with it!
+<p>If you think this code can help you or if you want to finish my idea, you're free to do whatever you want with it!

 ## High level overview
 <p>Pioneer aims to be a tool that can perform full configuration migration between different firewall platforms.